SubleXBle/Fail2Ban-Report/README.md

 # Fail2Ban-Report

-Fail2Ban Report is a privacy-friendly and self-hosted dashboard to monitor, manage, and extend your Fail2Ban bans via a web interface — including automated firewall integration and easy control of blocklists.
+Fail2Ban Report is a privacy-friendly dashboard to monitor, manage, and extend your Fail2Ban bans via a web interface — including automated firewall integration and easy control of blocklists.

 > Designed for sysadmins, self-hosters, and security-conscious users who want better insight into Fail2Ban activity and fine-grained control over IP blocking.